-Environmental Component VEC Effect/Issue Rationale Measurable Parameter Timeline Methods/Analysis Resource use Trapping Possible sensory disturbance resulting in reduced harvest success rate in the vicinity of the transmission line.
-To determine if the construction and presence of transmission lines impact harvest success rate.
-Trapper success rate.
-Changes in fur bearer behavior.
-Information will be collected and reported on annually for a total of three years Interviews/workshops.
+Environmental Component VEC Effect/Issue Rationale Measurable Parameter Timeline Methods/Analysis Resource use Trapping Possible sensory To determine if the Trapper success rate.
+Information Interviews/workshops. disturbance construction and Changes in fur bearer will be resulting in presence of behavior. collected and reduced harvest transmission lines reported on success rate in the impact harvest success annually for a vicinity of the rate. total of three transmission line. years